naoxio/ukuvota/src/content/en/PrivacyPolicy.md

-# Privacy Policy for Evotico
+# Privacy Policy for Ukuvota

 **Last updated: 2023-09-09**

 ## 1. Introduction

-Welcome to Evotico.
+Welcome to Ukuvota.
 We are committed to protecting your personal information and your right to privacy.
 If you have any questions or concerns about this privacy notice or our practices with regard to your personal information, please contact us.

 This privacy notice describes how we might use your information if you use our score voting tool.
 It applies to all users of our tool.